arnonym/ha-plugins/README.md

 - listens for incoming calls and can trigger actions (the call is not picked up)
 - accepting calls (optionally filtered by number)
 - handle PIN input before triggering actions
+- send DTMF digits to an established call (incoming or outgoing)

 ## Installation